Digital-Data-Co/forge-docs/src/administration-guide/cli/vaults.md

 #### Multiple vault passwords (Ansible)

 You can define multiple Ansible Vault passwords in the Key Store and attach them to an Ansible template.
-During execution, Semaphore will provide all configured passwords to Ansible so it can decrypt any referenced vaults.
+During execution, Forge will provide all configured passwords to Ansible so it can decrypt any referenced vaults.